ChynCc/personal.my/Self Help/INFJ Weakness Improvement.md

 - Genuine
 - Sensitive
 ---
-## Weakness - #reminder
+## Weakness

 - Do not like too much about the details, like to be "one step to destination".
-- Cannot enjoy the "current moment", focus too much the future.
+- Cannot enjoy the "current moment", focus too much the future. #Reminder
-- Rely too much on "Intuition". **Looking at the fact more.**
+- Rely too much on "Intuition". **Looking at the fact more.** #Reminder
 - High expectations to break through the barriers but also lead to disappointment if unable to achieve them
 - **Hold other people with same standard**
 - **Conflict and criticism can be frustrating for Advocates**